monopole/snt/review/configuration/changing.md

 sleep 2
 ```

-Repeat this query ten or so times to hit different pods:
+Repeat this query enough times to hit all pods
+shows emit both a _Bonjour_ and a _Bienvenue_:

 <!-- @tryQuery  -->
 ```